threefoldtech/tfchain/substrate-node/doc/creating_validator.md

 ## Synchronize Chain Data

 Note: By default, Validator nodes are in archive mode.
-If you've already synced the chain not in archive mode, you must first remove the database with polkadot purge-chain and then ensure that you run Polkadot with the --pruning=archive option.
+If you've already synced the chain not in archive mode, you must first remove the database with `polkadot purge-chain` and then ensure that you run Polkadot with the 1--pruning=archive1 option.

 You may run a validator node in non-archive mode by adding the following flags: --unsafe-pruning --pruning <NUM OF BLOCKS>, a reasonable value being 1000.
 Note that an archive node and non-archive node's databases are not compatible with each other, and to switch you will need to purge the chain data.